-1. Ventilation: This is the process of moving air into your lungs and carbon dioxide out.
+1. Ventilation: This is the process of moving air into and out of your lungs.
+It's inhaling oxygen (O2) into your lungs, and exhaling carbon dioxide (CO2) out of your lungs.
 It's determined by a patient's minute ventilation (page 68

-2. Minute Ventilation: This is determined by the formula: Rate X Tidal Volume.
+2. Minute Ventilation: This is determined by the formula: Tidal Volume times Rate.

-3. Rate: This is how fast you are breathing.
-The faster a patient breathes, the more CO2 he will exhale and the more oxygen he will inhale.
-For this reason, patient's who are hypoxic will tend to breathe faster in search of more oxygen.
+3. Rate: Also called frequency.
+This is how fast you are breathing.
+The faster you breathe, the more O2 is inhaled and CO2 exhaled.
+For this reason, patient's who are hypoxemic will tend to breathe faster in search of more oxygen.
 Those who have high levels of CO2 will likewise tend to breathe faster in order to blow off CO2.

-4. Tidal Volume (VT): This is the depth of breath.
-The deeper the breath the more exchange of gases will occur; i.e. the more oxygen inhaled and the more CO2 exhaled.
+4. Tidal Volume (VT): This is the depth of a single breath.
+The deeper the breath the more exchange of gases will occur; i.e. the more O2 inhaled and the more CO2 exhaled.

-5. Residual Volume (RV): The volume of gas remianing in the lungs after a maximal exhalation.
-Air is left in the lungs so that the next breath comes in easier.
+5. Residual Volume (RV): The volume of gas remaining in your lungs after a maximal exhalation.
+Air is left in your lungs so that the next breath comes in easier.
 If all the air was exhaled, it would be very difficult to take in a breath.
 For example, it would be like blowing up a balloon for the first time.
 If you blow up a balloon many times, it becomes easier and easier.
 Later we will learn that PEEP, CPAP and EPAP will increase residual volume, thus decreasing a patient's work of breathing.